- Why is The Hobbit important?

 - Why is Bilbo the hero in The Hobbit?

-- What lesson does the Hobbit teach?
+- What does the ring in The Hobbit symbolize?

 Why is The Hobbit important?